lfurtkevicova/gislab-my-notes/docs/general/about.rst

 GIS.lab web is a **web application** built on top of modern technologies with very modern user interface, optimized also for mobile devices.
 It stands on the shoulders of `QGIS <http://qgis.org/en/site/>`_ desktop and server software.

+The main purpose is QGIS projects publishing on web.

 .. _gislab-web-ui: